aromeni/frameworks_and_languages_module/technical_report.md

 HTTP requests and answers are modified, managed, and intercepted by web application middleware.
 Its ability to intercept data both ways improves code modularity by allowing function reuse across logging, error handling, and authentication.
 Middleware functions establish a chain of responsibility where each function can end the request-response cycle or pass control.
 This system handles static files, parses request bodies, manages sessions, implements CORS, and logs, improving web application performance and scalability.

 ### Middleware in NestJS
-NestJS, enhancing ExpressJS's capabilities, introduces a structured approach to middleware with its class-based, module-integrated system.
-This setup not only allows for reusable middleware but also facilitates better organization through module-based architecture.
-It supports dependency injection for seamless service integration and provides flexible middleware binding, either to specific routes or across entire modules, optimizing the development and management of web applications.
+NestJS's class-based, module-integrated middleware improves ExpressJS.
+This solution offers reusable middleware and module-based design for improved organization.
+Dependency injection for smooth service integration and flexible middleware binding to particular routes or whole modules optimize web application development and administration.

 NestJS
 ```Javascript